BurhanH/automaton-v1/README.md

 ## How to run particular file or scenario
 1) `behave features/google.feature` for Mac / Linux or `behave features\google.feature` for Windows, will execute all scenarios in `google.feature` file
 2) `behave features/google.feature:4` for Mac / Linux or `behave features\google.feature:4` for Windows, will execute the first scenario in `google.feature` file
-3) `behave features/google.feature:17` for Mac / Linux or `behave features\google.feature:17` for Windows, will execute the second scenario with the first parameter from Example table in `google.feature` file
+3) `behave features/google.feature:17` for Mac / Linux or `behave features\google.feature:17` for Windows, will execute the second scenario with the first parameter from Examples table in `google.feature` file

 ## How to run test/s in Chrome browser
 1) Go to any UI scenario and change the tag from `@firefox` to `@chrome`.
 Note!
 Before execution read step 6 from 'How to prepare environment' section